-The Texas Pink Bollworm (PBW) Suppression/Eradication program has been operating under the supervision of the Texas Boll Weevil Eradication Foundation (TBWEF) to suppress/eradicate this damaging pest of western cotton for seven years in the El Paso/Trans Pecos (EP/TP) zone.
-A total of 1,278,330,749 red dyed sterile moths were released in 2008 and 2,255,878 were recaptured in traps.
-Only 14 unmarked and potentially native moths were captured.
-Six unmarked moths were caught after September 8.
-Morphologically these moths more closely resembled sterile moths than native moths.
-The late season unmarked moth captures are suspected of being sterile moths which had survived long enough for the red dye to degrade to undetectable levels.
-No pink bollworm larvae were found in 35,000 blooms and bolls inspected during the year.
+The Texas Pink Bollworm (PBW) Eradication Program has been operating under the supervision of the Texas Boll Weevil Eradication Foundation (TBWEF) to eradicate this damaging pest for seven years in the El Paso/Trans Pecos (EPTP) zone.
+A total of 1,375,010,087 red-dyed sterile moths were released in 2009.
+Of those, 2,933,490 were recaptured in traps along with 3,291 native moths.
+Of the over 3,200 native moths captured, 669 were captured in the Pecos District and 2,622 were captured in an area around Fabens/El Paso, Texas.
+The native moth captures in 2009 represent in increase in numbers over the past year.

-PBW was suppressed to below economically damaging levels in the EP/TP zone at the end of 2001, the first year of program treatments.
-As of the end of 2008, PBW moth populations have been suppressed by over 99.99 percent from 1999 population levels.
-It is very likely that larval infestations have been eliminated.
+PBW was suppressed to below economically damaging levels in the EPTP zone at the end of 2001, the first year program treatments began.
+As of the end of 2009, PBW moth populations have been suppressed by over 99.76 percent from 1999 population levels.